 - Accessibility to Niagara Falls viewing area: The vast majority of Niagara Falls hotels with a view are located along Fallsview Blvd.
 However, that’s up a fairly steep hill from the platforms along Niagara Parkway and there’s basically just one pedestrian route connecting them – Murray Street.

-- Breakfast: At the time of our visit in 2022, even the hotels that normally offer free breakfast aren’t serving anyone.
+- Breakfast: In 2022 none of the hotels were offering free breakfast, and it showed.
 I kid you not that the line at the closest Tim Horton’s was out the door and all the way along the outside wall of the shop at 9am!
-If you’re planning ahead for a visit during the busy summer season, try to book a hotel that will serve a quick breakfast and get you out the door.
+For 2023, it looks like complimentary breakfast is back on at many hotels.
+If you’re planning ahead for a visit during the busy summer season, try to book a hotel that will serve a quick breakfast and get you out the door and on your way to the top Niagara Falls attractions.

 Speaking of planning ahead, the good rooms at best hotels in Niagara Falls do book up early!
-Don’t miss out, especially if you’re visiting in the summer.
+Don’t miss out on a room with a view of Niagara Falls, especially if you’re visiting in the summer.

 So which hotel do I think you should stay at in Niagara Falls?
 To me the winner is Embassy Suites Niagara Falls/Fallsview – which is not where we stayed.
 The Embassy Suites has a front-and-center view of both the American and Canadian sides for the nighttime light show, and it’s one of the best hotels where you can see the Niagara Falls fireworks!
 It’s one of the tallest hotels in Niagara Falls, so there are lots of opportunities for an excellent view.
-During “normal times” they do offer breakfast, though it’s only free for Hilton Gold members and up.
-In the meantime, there’s a Starbucks in the lobby.
+The hotel includes free breakfast and an evening manager’s reception, plus there’s a Starbucks in the lobby.

 The other piece that makes the Embassy Suites a stand-out is the Niagara Falls Incline Railway in its backyard.
 Instead of hoofing it all the way to the Casino and traversing the steep hill of Murray Street, you can pay a few dollars to be deposited right where you want to go: the main viewing platform for Niagara Falls and the Niagara Falls Welcome Center.
 The Incline Railway is a miniature funicular and you can buy unlimited rides for just over $6 CAD per day.
 While the Niagara Falls Incline Railway is available to anyone willing to pay, the convenience for Embassy Suites guests is just unparalleled.